-Dr. Edward Mayeaux is a physician who specializes in family medicine.
-He is a graduate of Louisiana State University School of Medicine in Shreveport.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Mayeaux is professionally affiliated with Palmetto Health.
+Dr. Edward Mayeaux's area of specialization is family medicine.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He attended medical school at Louisiana State University School of Medicine in Shreveport.
+Dr. Mayeaux is affiliated with Palmetto Health.

 Conditions / Treatments

 Medicare Patient Age